 We overcome this obstacle by employing observable survey information on firms that choose to select themselves out of the bank credit application process, be it because they were discouraged, or because they do not need credit.
 Thus we are able to account not just for the decrease in firms' demand, but also for the composition of firms that account for the decrease in demand.
-While there is already extensive evidence on the real effects of this financial crisis3, our paper is the only one we know of which simultaneously 1) studies the international transmission of financial distress, 2) accounts for the changes in loan demand, and 3) is able to purge the bank lending channel from the contamination which arises due to the changing composition of firms demanding bank credit during a recession.
-As such, our paper adds to a very scarce literature employing data on the selection process involved in the granting of business loans.4
+While there is already extensive evidence on the real effects of this financial crisis4, our paper is the only one we know of which simultaneously 1) studies the international transmission of financial distress, 2) accounts for the changes in the level and composition of loan demand, and 3) is able to construct a proxy for credit constraint based on discouragement as well as on actual rejection.
+As such, our paper adds to a very scarce literature employing data on the selection process involved in the granting of business loans.5

 This paper confirms the hypothesis that the contraction of banks' balance sheets caused by losses on financial assets and the deterioration of their equity positions was transmitted cross-border to central and eastern Europe in the relatively early stages of the 2007-2008 crisis.
-In particular, we find a higher probability of firms' being credit constrained in localities served by foreign banks whose parents had 1) a low ratio of equity to total assets, 2) a low Tier 1 capital ratio, and 3) high losses on financial assets, including ABSs and MBSs.5 The key results hold both when we assume equal access of each firm to all banks present in the firm's locality, or when we weigh access by the branch penetration of each bank.
-For example, we find that in foreign-dominated markets if the
+In particular, we find a higher probability of firms' being credit constrained in localities served by foreign banks whose parents had 1) a low ratio of equity to total assets, 2) a low Tier 1 capital ratio, and 3) high losses on financial assets, including ABSs and MBSs.6 The key results hold both when we